-Section 99 provides that when an instrument is dishonored for any reason, the holder may cause the dishonor to be noted by a notary public upon the instrument, or upon a paper attached thereto, or partly upon each.
-The noting must be made within a reasonable time after dishonor.
-The noting must specify the date of dishonor, the reason assigned for such dishonor or if the instrument has not been expressly dishonored, the reason the holder treats it as dishonored and the notary's charges.
+Section 99 provides that when an instrument is dishonoured for any reason, the holder may cause the dishonour to be noted by a notary public upon the instrument, or upon a paper attached thereto, or partly upon each.
+The noting must be made within a reasonable time after dishonour.
+The noting must specify the date of dishonour, the reason assigned for such dishonour or if the instrument has not been expressly dishonoured, the reason the holder treats it as dishonoured and the notary's charges.